-10 The language added to Rule G-27(D)(ii) makes clear that a dealer's supervisory provisions must provide for review of correspondence for compliance with the performance data requirements, but only to the extent that such requirements are applicable given the nature of the dealer's municipal securities activities.
-Thus, dealers that do not market municipal fund securities generally would not be required to provide for review of correspondence for compliance with Rule G-(continued...)
+The language added to Rule G-27(d)(ii) makes clear that a dealer's supervisory procedures must provide for review of correspondence for compliance with the performance data requirements, but only to the extent that such requirements are applicable given the nature of the dealer's municipal securities activities.
+Thus, dealers that do not market municipal fund securities generally would not be (continued . . .)